v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 # Install Mobile Threat Defense

-Install Mobile Threat Defense to protect your device against security threats.
-The app finds and alerts you to suspicious apps or third-party contacts and helps you resolve them.
-Your organization might require you to install this app before you can access work or school data on your device.
+Install Mobile Threat Defense to sign in to your work account from your device, and protect yourself against security threats.
+Mobile Threat Defense finds and alerts you to suspicious apps or third-party contacts on your device.
+It also helps your resolve them.

+Organizations often require you to install a Mobile Threat Defense app before you can sign in to apps with your work or school account.

 ---LN note: going to move this to a diff. section---You might see different prompts on your device, depending on which Mobile Threat Defense service your IT admin set it up.